TYPO3-Headless/nuxt-typo3/docs/from-scratch/3-customization.md

 The important part to remember here is that the original component can be imported via a `script` tag's `src` parameter.
 If you intend to override Javascript, though, you have to choose a different method – see below.

 ::: tip Parse HTML content
 Rembember that HTML content shipped by RTE should be parsed.
-To do so, use the `<html-parser>` component.
+To do so, use the `<t3-html-parser>` component.
 :::

 **Override component logic**